 - Let your emotions settle.
+A cancer diagnosis is usually not an emergency.

 - Contact the doctor who diagnosed you or the doctor's nurse or office manager.
 Ask for a repeat of the basics, including how long you have to make a decision..